Loteprednol eye suspension

 What is this medicine?

-LOTEPREDNOL (loe te PRED nol) is used in the eye to treat swelling and redness caused by certain eye conditions or surgery.
+LOTEPREDNOL (loe te PRED nol) is used in the eye to treat swelling and pain caused by eye surgery.
+It can also treat eye redness and swelling due to allergies.

 How should I use this medicine?

 This medicine is only for use in the eye.
 Do not take by mouth.
 Follow the directions on the prescription label.
 Shake well before using.
 Wash your hands before and after use.
 Tilt your head back slightly, and then pull your lower eyelid down with your index finger to form a pouch.
 Do not to touch the tip of the dropper to your eye, fingertips, or other surface.
 Squeeze the prescribed number of drops into the eye pouch.
-Gently close the eye for a few moments to spread the drops.
-Do not blink.
-Keep the eyes closed and apply gentle pressure to the inner corner of the eye with your finger for 1 or 2 minutes to allow the medicine to be absorbed by the eye.
-Do not use the medicine more often than directed.
-Do not stop using this medicine earlier than directed by your doctor or health care professional.
+Close the eye gently to spread the drops.
+Do not use your medicine more often than directed.
+Finish the full course of medicine prescribed by your doctor or health care professional even if you think your condition is better.
+Do not stop using except on the advice of your doctor or healthcare professional.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.